mimo3000n/NASSCOM_VSD_Soc_design/README.md

 This workshop focuses on Open-Source ASIC Physical Design Flow, using tools like OpenLane, Magic VLSI, and the Sky130 PDK.
 Goal is to get skills in chip design using free and open-source tools.
 My personal goal is NOT to become a chip-designer, i want have a good understanding how process is working, litte bit of physics and good understanding of the tools which are involved in the process.

-## it not finished and current work in progress!!!! - i need more time to finish classand document all lab's!!!!!!
+## it not finished and current work in progress!!!! - i need more time to finish class and document all lab's!!!!!!

 # Day 1 - Introduction & Synthesis
 <details>